 How far is Ottawa from Toronto?

-Craiglist has the same formula as Kijiji (no cancellation policy), so taking someone from Craigslist means that person could bail on you last minute without letting you know before the trip.
+Craiglist has the same formula as Kijiji (no cancellation policy), so travelling with someone from Craigslist means that person could bail on you at the last minute without letting you know before the trip.
 Poparide has ID verification, profile pictures, and reviews to increase trust between passengers and drivers.